A Survey on Multimodal Disinformation Detection: Multimodal Harmful Content Detection

 \subsection{Video}

-There are multiple studies on detecting cyberbullying in video-based social networks such as vine \cite{rafiq2015careful} and YouTube \cite{dadvar2018cyberbullying}.
-These studies show that although the percentage of cyberbullying in video sessions is quite low, automatic detection of these types of content is very challenging. \cite{9206663} utilized textual, visual, and other meta-information to detect social media posts with bullying topics.
-Their proposed method was evaluated on publicly-available multi-modal cyberbullying datasets. \cite{abd2016emotion} investigated the relationship between emotion and propaganda techniques in Youtube videos.
+There are multiple studies on detecting cyberbullying in video-based social networks such as Vine \cite{rafiq2015careful} and YouTube \cite{dadvar2018cyberbullying}.
+These studies show that although the percentage of cyberbullying in video sessions is quite low, automatic detection of these types of content is very challenging. \citet{9206663} used textual, visual, and other meta-information to detect social media posts with bullying topics.
+Their proposed method was evaluated on publicly available multimodal cyberbullying datasets. \citet{abd2016emotion} investigated the relationship between emotion and propaganda techniques in Youtube videos.
 Their findings suggest that propaganda techniques in Youtube videos affect emotional responses.

-Content (e.g., Youtube videos) can also be attacked by hateful users via posting hateful comments through a coordinated effort. \cite{mariconti2019you} investigated whether a video is likely to be attacked using different modalities such as metadata, audio transcripts, and thumbnails.
+Content (e.g., Youtube videos) can also be attacked by hateful users via posting hateful comments through a coordinated effort. \citet{mariconti2019you} investigated whether a video is likely to be attacked using different modalities such as metadata, audio transcripts, and thumbnails.

-There has been a recent interest from different government agencies to stop the spread of violent content. \cite{9064936} developed a multimodal dataset, which consists of more than 96 hours of Hollywood and YouTube videos and high variability of content.
-Their study suggests that multimodal approaches with audio and image perform better than other settings.
+There has been a recent interest from different government agencies to stop the spread of violent content. \citet{9064936} developed a multimodal dataset, which consists of more than 96 hours of Hollywood and YouTube videos and high variability of content.
+Their study suggests that multimodal approaches with audio and images perform better.